bbenedict/bbenedict/100days.md

 ## day 12

 Made good progress on the Coursera Machine Learning course over the holidays.
 I am actually a little ahead of schedule right now.
 The coding work today covered two areas.
 I implemented parts of the K-means Clustering algorithm.
-I then used Principal Component Analysis(PCA) to perform dimensionalty reduction.
+I then used Principal Component Analysis(PCA) to perform dimensionality reduction.
 And finally, I topped the day off by completing my Legos&reg; [Ghostbusters™ ECTO-1](https://www.lego.com/en-us/product/ghostbusters-ecto-1-10274) project.
 <div>
 <img src="./IMG_2675.jpg" alt="Legos Ghostbusters box|" title="Legos Ghostbusters car complete" height="200" />
 </div>

 ## day 13

 Some experiments with useMemo in React.
-The code is working, but I am pretty sure I am not taking full advantage of the useMemo hook and it's ability to return a memoized value.
+The code is working, but I am pretty sure I am not taking full advantage of the useMemo hook and its ability to return a memoized value.
 Will revisit at a later date, hopefully with a better use case.

 ## day 14